Do Deer Move In The Wind? Tips For Hunting Whitetails When It’s Blowing

 As a general rule, staying out of lower lying areas like bowls and creek bottoms is good advice when air currents get testy.
 Getting higher up, like hunting from a tree stand, is usually a good practice - especially if you get 25 feet high or more.
 Thermals can bring your scent down to the ground, so the higher up you are, the better.

-When wind speeds get over 12 mph or otherwise feel unsafe for you to sit in, ditch the stand and use the terrain for hunting high.
+When wind speeds get over 12 mph or otherwise feel unsafe for you to sit in, ditch the stand and use the terrain for hunting high, or choose to hunt from a ground blind.
 Ridgetops can be a good place to hunt, specifically leeward (sheltered side).
 A good rule of thumb is to stay away from low-lying areas where winds swirl.

 However, there is an exception.
 If an area is experiencing heavy winds and the wind is moving consistently in one direction, you can consider areas that are problematic during a fickle light breeze.
 Areas like dense timber, creek bottoms, and bowls are predictable deer stand locations you should consider.